Uday-1001/RAG-AI-Assistant/README.md

 This project is built to simulate an AI-powered learning assistant for educational content.

-It follows a standard RAG pipeline:
+It follows a standard pipeline:

 1. **Video / audio input**
 2. **Speech-to-text conversion**